critterandguitari/Organelle_Manual/manual.md

 For more information on this, custom MIDI setups for Organelle, plus an explanation video, see the [forum post on advanced MIDI setups](https://forum.critterandguitari.com/t/how-to-advanced-midi-setup-3-1/2264).

 -	OS v3.1 uses ALSA, allowing us to configure multiple input and output devices.
-This is an update from versions of the OS.

--	This allows for MIDI setups to be specific to patches.
+This is an update from previous versions of the OS.
+This allows for MIDI setups to be specific to patches.

 > **NOTE:** MIDI-Config.txt is no longer used for configuration.

 > **NOTE:** In this section, terms specific to the MIDI protocol will have quotation marks around them.
 As this jargon predates Organelle, we would suggest consulting a general resource on MIDI if the terms aren't clear to you.

 > **NOTE:** These MIDI assignments are labeled "defaults" as you can override them in your own patches.
-For more on making patches, see [chapter five](#5).
+For more on making patches, see [chapter seven](#7).

 #### Outgoing MIDI